Difference between revisions of "IRC"

 Your Own IRC client

-It is possible to use your own irc client running on your computer, but this requires ssh port forwarding.
+It is possible to use your own irc client running on your computer, but this requires sending your password on connect.

 Chatting